 Arterial and Venous Doppler

-This technique uses sound waves to assess blood flow throughout the arteries and veins of the legs and feet.
-The tests can detect the narrowing of, or blockages in, arteries and veins, and the presence of blood clots.
+This is a form of ultrasound that uses sound waves to evaluate the normal or abnormal blood flow throughout the arteries and veins of the lower extremities.
+These tests will detect narrowing or blockages in these vessels, the generalised location and severity of any arterial blockages, or the presence of blood clots in deep veins.

-In fact, the most common reason for a venous ultrasound exam is to search for blood clots, especially in the veins of the leg.
-This condition is often referred to as DVT (deep vein thrombosis).
-If, as often happens, these clots break off and pass into the lungs, they can cause a dangerous condition called pulmonary embolism.
-However, if the blood clot is found early enough, treatment can be started to prevent it from getting into the lungs.
+The most common reason for a venous ultrasound exam is to search for blood clots, especially in the veins of the leg.
+This condition is often referred to as deep vein thrombosis or DVT.
+These clots may break off and pass into the lungs, where they can cause a dangerous condition called pulmonary embolism.
+If the blood clot in the leg is found early enough, treatment can be started to prevent it from passing to the lung.